farzeennimran/Moon-Phases-Prediction-Using-AI/README.md

 8. Waning Crescent

 ## Dataset
-The dataset consists of images of the moon categorized into the aforementioned phases.
+The dataset consists of images of the moon categorized into eight phases of moon.
 The images are loaded and preprocessed using TensorFlow's image dataset utility.

 ## Model Architecture
 The model is a Convolutional Neural Network (CNN) with the following architecture: